OpenAPITools/jackson-databind-nullable/README.md

 The `JsonNullable` wrapper shall be used to wrap Java bean fields for which it is important to distinguish between an explicit `"null"` and the field not being present.
 A typical usage is when implementing [Json Merge Patch](https://tools.ietf.org/html/rfc7386) where an explicit `"null"`has the meaning "set this field to null / remove this field" whereas a non-present field has the meaning "don't change the value of this field".

+The module comes with an integrated `ValueExtractor` that automatically unwraps the contained value of the `JsonNullable` if used together with javax.validation Bean validation (JSR 380).

 Note : a lot of people use `Optional` to bring this behavior.
 Although it kinda works, it's not a good idea because:
 * Beans shouldn't have `Optional` fields.